InertSloth/zipbundler/DECISIONS.md

 ### Context

 The project needed a **clear, inclusive standard of behavior** for contributors and maintainers.
-As the {{project_author}} ecosystem grows, shared norms for collaboration, respect, and conflict resolution become essential — especially for open projects that welcome community participation.
+As the Apathetic Tools ecosystem grows, shared norms for collaboration, respect, and conflict resolution become essential — especially for open projects that welcome community participation.
 Rather than inventing custom language, the team wanted a **widely recognized, well-maintained template** that could be easily understood, translated, and enforced.

 ### Options Considered